nikitavoloboev/data/docs/travel/visited/ukraine.md

 It's tragic [what Ukraine has to deal through](https://war.ukraine.ua/) due to [Russia](russia.md)'s leaders [miscalculated decisions](https://overcast.fm/+bbjkhwBVQ) to try and maintain a [stronghold on oil/gas exports](https://www.youtube.com/watch?v=Eo6w5R6Uo8Y) in EU.
 Instead of [wasting lives](https://twitter.com/MaximEristavi/status/1513576913431941135) on [waging war](https://www.youtube.com/watch?v=DBah5HNknLM) on both its neighbors and its own citizens, it would be great if everyone focused on improving the well being of the population.

 [CredibleDefense](https://www.reddit.com/r/CredibleDefense/) has nice daily discussion threads on status of the war.
-And [Here](https://www.reddit.com/r/ethereum/comments/sq1334/vitalik_buterin_takes_a_stand_against_russian/hwk7613/?context=3) is a nice comment with more resources.
-I collect many links I found of interest in Links section too.
+And [here](https://www.reddit.com/r/ethereum/comments/sq1334/vitalik_buterin_takes_a_stand_against_russian/hwk7613/?context=3) is a nice comment with more resources.
+I collect many links I found of interest in [Links section](#links) too.

 I hope Russia stops [unlawfully occupying and harassing Ukraine](https://twitter.com/mdmitri91/status/1534316819481300997) and pays for the damage it inflicted on the country.
 Ukraine should be fully integrated into Europe and be rebuilt.
 I wish more people in politics had the charisma and effectiveness to lead as Zelensky.